-Faculty and Staff refer students to the Cougar Care Network (CCN) by submitting an online form to connect you to the appropriate on-campus department.
-The CCN will connect you to on and off campus information, resources, and support to decrease barriers to your personal and academic success.
+Faculty and Staff refer students to Cougar Care Network (CCN) by submitting an online form to connect you to the appropriate on-campus department.
+CCN aims to connect you to on and off campus information, resources, and support to decrease barriers to your personal and academic success.

-Most of your needs will be addressed by a member of the Cougar Care Network such as the CARE Team (Dean of Students Office), Personalized Academic Success Services (PASS), Disability Support Services (DSS), Housing & Residential Education, the Educational Opportunity Program (EOP), Office of the Registrar, Financial Aid Office, Undergraduate Advising Services, and other departments across campus.
+Most of your needs will be addressed by a member of Cougar Care Network such as the CARE Team (Dean of Students Office), Personalized Academic Success Services (PASS), Disability Support Services (DSS), Housing & Residential Education, the Educational Opportunity Program (EOP), Office of the Registrar, Financial Aid Office, Office of Academic Advising, and other departments across campus.